ylemkimon/mathylem/doc/internals.md

 ## Internals

-The majority of the code in Guppy is implementing the logic involved with modifying the XML tree (described above) via an editor which displays a kind of flattened version of this tree to the user.
+The majority of the code in MathYlem is implementing the logic involved with modifying the XML tree (described above) via an editor which displays a kind of flattened version of this tree to the user.
 Specifically, the functions that contribute many of the lines are